kool-engine/kool/README.md

-# Kotlin + OpenGL = kool
+# kool - A Vulkan / OpenGL graphics engine written in Kotlin
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/fabmax/kool/blob/master/LICENSE)

 A multi-platform Vulkan / OpenGL based graphics engine that works on Desktop Java and browsers with WebGL2.
 Android support is currently suspended but it should be quite easy to get that going again.

-This is just a personal pet-project.
-However, I have a few demos in place (once loaded, you can also switch between them via the hamburger button in the upper left corner):
+This is my personal pet-project.
+I have a few demos in place (once loaded, you can also switch between them via the hamburger button in the upper left corner):
 - [Physical Based Rendering](https://fabmax.github.io/kool/kool-js/?demo=pbrDemo): Interactive PBR demo with image based lighting for various materials and environments (underlying PBR theory from